-Lebanon Then and Now: Photography from 2006 to 2020 is an immersive 360° exhibit at the MEI Art Gallery featuring the works of 17 of Lebanon’s most exciting art and documentary photographers.
-Originally planned as a physical exhibit, Lebanon Then and Now has been reimagined as a virtual show in light of MEI’s temporary closure due to the global coronavirus pandemic.
+Lebanon Then and Now: Photography from 2006 to 2020 was an immersive 360° exhibit at the MEI Art Gallery that featured the works of 17 of Lebanon’s most exciting art and documentary photographers.
+Originally planned as a physical exhibit, Lebanon Then and Now was reimagined as a virtual show in light of MEI’s temporary closure due to the global coronavirus pandemic.

-The exhibit has been organized in collaboration with the Institut du Monde Arabe in Paris, the Beirut Museum of Art, USA (BeMA USA), the Beirut Center of Photography (BCP), and the Association for the Promotion and Exhibition of the Arts in Lebanon (APEAL).
+The exhibit was organized in collaboration with the Institut du Monde Arabe in Paris, the Beirut Museum of Art, USA (BeMA USA), the Beirut Center of Photography (BCP), and the Association for the Promotion and Exhibition of the Arts in Lebanon (APEAL).

 About the Artists